Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Results

 \subsection{Benefit of the Acceleration Technique}

-Table~\ref{table:acceleration} demonstrates the importance of the acceleration technique to obtain the results above.
+This subsection provides an ablation study for the modeling choice introduced in Section~\ref{sec:acceleration}.
+Table~\ref{table:acceleration} empirically demonstrates the importance of the acceleration technique to obtain the results above.
 The \emph{Original} column provides the performance when Objective~\eqref{eq:model:obj} is used directly, while \emph{Accelerated} uses the proposed Equation~\eqref{eq:obj:better}, which includes total service time and travel time as a secondary objective.
 There is a stark difference between the methods: \emph{Accelerated} outperforms \emph{Original} on every instance, and the average improvement is 31 additional requests served per day.
 This corresponds to more than 6\% improvement in the overall service rate.
-It is clear that the augmented objective is important for the CP model to compete with the state of the art.
+It is clear that the augmented objective is important for the CP model to compete with the approach by \cite{lu2024boosting}.

 Figure~\ref{fig:obj_curve_side_by_side} provides insight into how the acceleration technique impacts the behavior of the solver for a representative instance.
 The plots show the number of unserved requests and the total working hours against elapsed CPU time as the solver progresses.
+The reported curves correspond to the current accepted search solution rather than the best incumbent retained, so the unserved-request count may temporarily increase when tabu search accepts a worsening move; the best incumbent is monotonically non-increasing.
 Total working hours are computed as the sum of travel times between depots for all active vehicles and may increase when new requests are inserted or when additional vehicles are deployed.
 Under Objective~\eqref{eq:model:obj} (left panel), the solver constructs an initial solution with 83 unserved requests, but is unable to find better solutions after that.
 In contrast, the augmented objective (right panel) not only produces a significantly better initial solution, but also results in a steady decline in unserved requests as the solver progresses.
 Note that there are several occasions where the number of requests plateaus.
 However, progress is not stalled, as the solver focuses on decreasing the number of working hours, which eventually creates the necessary space in the schedule to insert additional requests.